richardjchris/fullstackopen-course-2023/part0/submission 0.5.md

-Diagram depicting chains of events caused by a note submission.
+Diagram depicting chains of events caused by a note submission on a Single Page APplication.

 ```mermaid
     sequenceDiagram